True Spies Episode 45: The Profiler

-CLEMENTE: With any equivocal death investigation, you have no idea where the investigation is going to take you, but in this particular investigation, it starts at the White House.
-That makes it incredibly difficult to conduct an investigation when you know that two of the people that are intimately involved in it are the First Lady and the President of the United States.
+JIM CLEMENTE: With any equivocal death investigation, you have no idea where the investigation is going to take you, but in this particular investigation, it starts at the White House.
+That makes it incredibly difficult to conduct an investigation when you know that two of the people that are intimately involved in it are the first lady and the president of the United States.

-CLEMENTE: On the evening of January 20, 1993, Vince Foster was found dead of by gunshot wound at the top of an earthen berm in Fort Marcy Park.
+JIM CLEMENTE: On the evening of January 20, 1993, Vince Foster was found dead by a gunshot wound at the top of an earthen berm in Fort Marcy Park.

 NARRATOR: A body, anonymous - housed in an expensive woolen suit, a crisp white dress shirt.
 A vivid bloodstain on the right shoulder.
 When they then searched his car that was in the parking lot they found a pass to the White House.